gloriajson-zz/TeamSupport-Resolve-Version/README.md

-# TeamSupport-Resolve-Version-Extension
+# TeamSupport-Resolve-Version-Userscript
-Extension for TeamSupport website that allows for bulk ticket resolved version updating
+Userscript to be used for the TeamSupport website that allows for bulk ticket resolved version updating

 Hosted through Tampermonkey